 • Durable print head with 15,360 nozzles

-Canon also incorporates a reactive ink technology in their inking systems.
+Canon also incorporates a reactive ink technology in its inking systems.
 This ensures proper adhesion of the black pigment particles to the printing substrate.

 Here's something to think about.
-How many times have you been working on that big project with a tight deadline only to find out that your plotter is about to run out of ink.
-Traditionally, you would potentially have to sacrifice that job in order to replace the ink.
+How often have you been working on that big project with a tight deadline only to find out that your plotter is about to run out of ink?
+Traditionally, you would potentially have to sacrifice that job to replace the ink.

 This is where the Canon R&D guys earn their pay.
 Each Canon iPF printer utilizes a sub-ink system consisting of an intermediary reservoir.
-This sub-ink unit will allow you to change ink tanks "on the fly" without having to stop the machine or interrupt your print job.
+This sub-ink unit will allow you to change ink tanks "on the fly" without stopping the machine or interrupting your print job.
 Pretty cool, eh?

-Here's a tip to keep your ink system healthy and prevent against failures...keep your printer "powered on".
+Here's a tip to keep your ink system healthy and prevent failures...keep your printer "powered on".
 That's it!
-The iPF printers are intelligent enough to run a self diagnostic check that will make sure that ink flows and the print nozzles stay in good working order.
+The iPF printers are intelligent enough to run a self-diagnostic check to ensure that ink flows and the print nozzles stay in good working order.

 Some people will want to turn the unit off during idle times because it is thought to conserve ink.
 But don't believe the hype.
 You will be much better off consuming a little ink to keep your system healthy!